jazaakhan/TravelGuide/README.md

 # Travel Guide
-The Travel Guide is an e-commerce travel website designed to simplify travel planning by providing users with detailed information on tourist destinations, hotel accommodations, cab services, and food ordering all in one service
+The Travel Guide is an e-commerce travel website designed to simplify travel planning by providing users with detailed information on tourist destinations, hotel accommodations, cab services, and food ordering all in one platform.
 # Modules
 1. Customer Account module
 2. Tourism places